Who would have thought the man behind bisonhome’s minimalist designs would be such a vivacious and funny character?!

 “I already have the next two to three years of designs in my head.

-“Some people want me to keep evolving my designs and then others don’t want you to change,” laughs Brian.
+“Some people want me to keep evolving my designs and there are others who don’t want you to change,” laughs Brian.

 “When I do a limited edition people get upset when it finishes!